Student Handbook Updates

 - Students wishing to socialize and study together should do so outside or in one of the many common areas on campus (ex: library, Student Center, Learning Center, classrooms, etc.) that have been set up for proper physical distancing and should remember to adhere to the school’s policies regarding face coverings and physical distancing

-After September 25th, if external factors are favorable and it is deemed safe for students to attend designated and approved local establishments, the School will provide transportation to local restaurants, malls, etc. on Wednesday afternoons and on weekends.
-Similar to our on-campus expectations, students must adhere to all physical distancing rules, wear a face covering, and avoid large gatherings.
-Prior to September 25th, all students will be expected to remain on campus.
-Depending on the prevalence of COVID-19 in our immediate area, the School, in consultation with health experts, may extend the restriction on day passes beyond September 25th.
+After February 15, if external factors are favorable and it is deemed safe for students to attend designated and approved local establishments, the School will provide transportation to local restaurants, malls, etc. Similar to our on-campus expectations, during these excursions students must adhere to all physical distancing rules, wear a face covering, and avoid large gatherings.

-Depending on the prevalence and the overall decision of the School, the student may also be asked to produce confirmation of a negative COVID-19 test result or a mandatory quarantine prior to returning to campus.
+Depending on the prevalence and the overall decision of the School, the student will be required to do a 14-day self-quarantine at home and produce a negative PCR test within 3-5 days of returning to campus.
+The student will also be tested upon their arrival to campus through Jackson Lab and will remain in the quarantine dorm or his room until that test result is received.
+The cost of this test is $95.00 and will be charged to the student’s account.
 The approval for return to campus will be at the discretion of the Deans of Students’ Office.

 For purposes of these policies, a face-covering is defined as a cloth face covering that covers the nose and mouth of a person with the intent of reducing the spread of COVID-19 or any other respiratory virus/disease.
 The School will provide each student with two face coverings.
 Face coverings (mask type; no gaiters) must be made of cloth (at minimum two-ply), effectively cover the student’s nose and mouth, fit snug against the face, and be of a solid color.
 Any writing, design, or symbol other than related to Avon Old Farms School will be prohibited.